joegen/opalvoip-ptlib/ReadMe.txt

 ----------------------------
 The standard build for OpenSSL off http://www.openssl.org does work though it is rather tricky and requires things like Perl to be installed on your Windows box.
-However the build does work and is correct for PWlib use.
+However the build does work and is correct for PTlib use.
 Make sure you build the non-DLL Debug and Release versions.

 7.8.2.
 EXPAT under Windows